Israel and the United Nations: 2000s

 Security Council Resolution 1544 (2004) reiterated the obligation of Israel, the occupying Power, to abide scrupulously by its legal obligations and responsibilities under the Fourth Geneva Convention, and called on Israel to address its security needs within the boundaries of international law.

 In 2005, the UN approached Israel with a request that it contribute IDF troops, especially military medical units, to UN peacekeeping missions such as those in Haiti, Kosovo, Congo, and Liberia.
 The UN also expressed interest in purchasing Israeli-made military equipment for UN peacekeepers, especially night-vision goggles and telecommunications equipment.

 The Israeli representative was elected in 2005 to the symbolic position of vice-president of the 60th UN General Assembly.

 On 11 December 2007, the General Assembly adopted a resolution on agricultural technology for development sponsored by Israel.
 The Arab group proposed a series of amendments referring to the Palestinian occupied territories, but these amendments were rejected.
 The Tunisian representative said: "The Arab Group was convinced that Israel was neither interested in agriculture nor the peace process."
 This group demanded a vote on the resolution, an unusual demand for this kind of country-neutral resolution.
 "The representative of the United States (...) expressed disappointment with the request for a recorded vote because that could send a signal that there was no consensus on the issues at stake, which was not the case.
 The United States was saddened by the inappropriate injection into the agenda item of irrelevant political considerations, characterized by inflammatory remarks that devalued the importance of the United Nations agenda".
 The resolution was approved by a recorded vote of 118 in favour to none against, with 29 abstentions.
-The abstentions were mainly from the Arab Group, with the notable exception of Pakistan which voted in favour.
+The abstentions were mainly from the Arab Group.